Kisory Roy: Career

 Roy started his career as an art teacher at the Uttarpara Government High School in Hooghly, and later joined his alma mater Government School of Art, Calcutta in 1950, where he taught for the next fifteen years.

 Notable works

-His sublime renditions of natural vistas in oil, such as Darjeeling by Night, Smoking Copper Refinery, They Live on Leaves, Kumaun Landscape, among other works, stand out for the treatment of light and shadow and are a great balance between Bengal School and academic mannerisms.
+Roy’s oil paintings of natural vistas, such as Darjeeling by Night, Smoking Copper Refinery, They Live on Leaves, Kumaun Landscape, among other works, stand out for their treatment of light and shadow and are a great balance between Bengal School and academic mannerisms.
 One of his most well-known paintings is that of the Howrah Bridge by night.

 Roy also painted murals for the Ramgarh Palace, in present-day Jharkhand and Chitra Cinema Hall, Kolkata.
 His portraits of contemporary luminaries such as Sir N. N. Sarkar, Pramathesh Barua, Lalit Mohan Sen, his teacher J. P. Gangooly, novelist Sarat Chandra Chattopadhyay, and others and self-portraits including the famous Art and Famine are well known.
 He exhibited widely in Calcutta, Delhi and Bombay.

 Kisory Roy died in 1965 at Kolkata at the age of 54.